G-NT3806KSJP

 adores the cologne scent

-and in the association of pro-gay feminists
+and in the association of pro-gay feminists she has torn herself in two

 though without being civil

-she makes love to the have-halves and the half-globes
+she has made love to the half-globes

 but let the left side of the globe be theirs